Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

 ---

 Have you ever wanted to use [dm-control](https://github.com/deepmind/dm_control) with [stable-baselines3](https://github.com/DLR-RM/stable-baselines3)?
-Within Reinforcement learning (RL), a number of API's are used to implement environments, with limited ability to convert between them.
+Within Reinforcement learning (RL), a number of APIs are used to implement environments, with limited ability to convert between them.
 This makes training agents across different API's highly difficult, and has resulted in a fractured ecosystem.

 To address this issue, we are excited to announce [Shimmy](https://shimmy.farama.org/), an API compatibility tool for converting external RL environments to the [Gymnasium](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) APIs.
 This allows users to access a wide range of single and multi-agent environments, all under a single standard API.